iamwill123/udacity-optimise/README.md

 While the final code may not be as future proof, as the assignment was to optomise for speed I made the decision to go with style.left over translate.
 Not using translate also means losing the subpixel movement, however in practise as this is a background image moving in a horizontal line it doesn't make much difference.

+Finally for download speed, the CSS and JS was minified and place onto the single page.
+Images were compressed and resized.

 See code for more comments.

 # References #